wong-bria/SoloRed/README.md

   - Example: A run of 1, 2, 3, 4, 5 has a run of 5 compared to 2, 3, 4 with a run of 3.
 - Violet (V): The palette with the most card that has a number below 4 is the winning palette.
-- In case of ties, consider only the cards contributing to winning palette decision then find the card with the closest proximity to Red.
+- In case of ties, consider only the cards contributing to winning palette decision then find the card with the largest number.
+If there is still a tie among the cards with the largest number, among the tied largest numbered cards, find the card with the closest proximity to Red.
   - Order of proximity to Red: Red (R) > Orange (O) > Blue (B) > Indigo (I) > Violet (V)

 # Difference between the "basic" and "advanced" verison